 We adore seeing our couple’s smiling faces on excellent blogs like Nouba!
 Their wedding cake also made it into Nouba’s Best of Cakes round up too, so take a look.
 These excellent humans also did a first dance with hectic props to Rock Lobster.
 FUNNIEST THING EVER!

 surprise wedding at The Line

 Who doesn’t love a surprise wedding!
 Martha and Mike pulled one over their loved ones and it was glorious.
-You can also see a vid of their wedding if you’re into that type of thing.

 Photos by JMD Photography